Industrial Action

 Regardless of any strike action taking place, it is really important that patients who need urgent medical care continue to come forward as normal, especially in emergency and life-threatening cases – when someone is seriously ill or injured, or their life is at risk.

+The NHS will contact you if your appointment needs to be rescheduled due to strike action.
 If we have not contacted you, please attend your appointment as planned.
-The NHS will contact you if your appointment needs to be rescheduled due to strike action.

 Please continue to attend your GP and dental appointments, unless you are contacted and told otherwise.